qmlbook/qmlbook/docs/ch08-felgo/felgo.rst

 Theming
 -------

-With Felgo comes with theming capabilities, making it easy to customize the look of your application.
+Felgo comes with theming capabilities, making it easy to customize the look of your application.
 The `Theme <https://felgo.com/doc/felgo-theme/>`_ object contains a set of properties that control the appearance of the user interface.
 It can easily be controlled in the `App::onInitTheme <https://felgo.com/doc/felgo-app/#initTheme-signal>`_ signal.

 .. literalinclude:: src/snippets/theming-intro.qml